mogul250/java_final_exam_HESHIMAHERBERT_22308594/README.md

-# Basic Finance Platform Manager (BFPM)
+# Finance Platform Manager (FPM)

 ## Project Description

-Basic Finance Platform Manager (BFPM) is a Java Swing-based desktop application designed for managing basic finance operations in a small business or organization.
+Finance Platform Manager (FPM) is a Java Swing-based desktop application designed for managing finance operations in a small business or organization.
 It provides a user-friendly interface for recording transactions, generating financial reports, and managing users and accounts with role-based access control.
 The application uses MySQL for data storage and supports two user roles: Admin and DataClerk.

 ## Features